oalfrix/Js/README.md

                     -

             2.1.2 ARRAYS
-            - used when dealing with a list of objects a user want to pick from.
+            - used to store a list
             - Array Literal are presented by square breckets[]